mathleur/Hackathon_Space_Apps_2021/README.md

 * Rotational Axis
   * The axis of rotation as a 3-dimensional tuple (relative to the origin (0,0,0)) without parenthesis and with a space after each comma.
 Example input: 0, 0, 1
 * Filename
   * The filename of the asteroid object we want to get the lightcurve for (which ends in .obj) as a string.
-Example input: 1996hw1.obj
+Example input: 1996hw1.obj - if you would like other models, plenty are available here: https://nasa3d.arc.nasa.gov/models

 Before running this code, be sure to save the asteroid object in the same folder as all the code used for this project.
 <br>